Živko Čingo

-Živko Čingo (also spelt Zhivko Chingo) (13 August 1935 – 11 August 1987) Macedonian writer, born in Velgosti, near Ohrid, Kingdom of Yugoslavia.
+Živko Čingo (also spelt Zhivko Chingo) (13 August 1935 – 11 August 1987) was a Macedonian writer, born in Velgosti, near Ohrid, Kingdom of Yugoslavia.

 Biography

 He studied literature at the University of Sts Cyril and Methodius in Skopje.
 He worked as a journalist and as Director of the Macedonian National Theatre.

 He was part of the new wave of writers to emerge on the Macedonian literary scene in the post-World War II period.
 One of his novels, Golemata Voda (The Great Water), has been translated into English.
 It was also recently made into a movie, also called The Great Water.
 Some other short stories have also been translated and published in various collections.